Connor205/Learning-Javascript/README.md

 # Learning-Javascript
-The code and files from me learning JavaScript
+The code and files from me learning JavaScript from the ground up.